Maximum Stable Matching with Matroids and Partial Orders: Introduction

-Using Theorem \ref{thm:matching}, we show in Section \ref{sec:kernel} that there is a $1.5$-approximation algorithm for \textsc{Max-Kernel}, which consists of three steps: (1) constructing an instance of the matroid kernel problem without ties on the ground set obtained by replacing each element by 3 parallel elements, (2) running Fleiner's algorithm on the new instance, and (3) projecting the solution to the original ground set.
-Furthermore, given cardinal preferences and a threshold $\Delta$, we show that the same algorithm can be used to find a $1.5$-approximation for the maximum size $\Delta$-min-stable common independent set.
-The running time of the algorithm is quadratic in $|S|$, and linear in case of partition matroids (which corresponds to the many-to-many stable matching problem with parallel edges allowed).
+In the case of the stable marriage setting, in Section~\ref{sec:inapprox}, we show an even stronger statement than Theorem~\ref{thm:main-approx}: the output of the algorithm also $1.5$-approximates the LP optimum of the corresponding natural Integer Program.
+This complements the previously known lower bound of $1.5-o(1)$ of Iwama et al. \cite{iwama201425} on the integrality gap of \maxsmti.

-Furthermore, in Section \ref{sec:delta}, we show that the same general framework can be used to obtain efficient $1.5$-approximation algorithms for two other natural near-stability notions: $\Delta$-sum-stability and $\Delta$-max-stability.
-These notions and their motivation are described in detail in Section \ref{sec:delta}.
-Informally, in addition to the standard requirement for blocking, we also require that the total improvement in the two matroids should be at least $\Delta$ in the former definition, while we require at least one of the improvements to be $\Delta$ in the latter definition.
-The algorithms for these problems have the same steps as above, the only difference being the construction of the new ground set and linear orders: we need $\mathcal{O}(|S|^2)$ parallel elements in case of $\Delta$-sum-stability, and 4 parallel elements in case of $\Delta$-max-stability.
-All three of our $\Delta$-stability notions generalize \textsc{SMTI}, which corresponds to the case when the preference values are positive and $\Delta$ is small enough.
+Our algorithm consists of three steps: (1) constructing an instance of the matroid kernel problem with total orders on the extended ground set obtained by replacing each element by three parallel elements, (2) running Fleiner's algorithm on the new instance, and (3) projecting the solution to the original ground set.
+The running time of the algorithm is quadratic in $|S|$ (provided that the independence oracles of matroids are available), and linear in $|S|$ in case of partition matroids, which corresponds to the many-to-many stable matching problem with parallel edges allowed.
+Since interval orders can model $\alpha$-stability \cite{anshelevich2013anarchy,pini2013stability} and near-stability \cite{chen2021matchings}, our algorithm implies $1.5$-approximation for these stability notions.

-Finally, in Section~\ref{sec:hardness}, we provide some NP-hardness and inapproximability results.
-It is shown that, even for the simple bipartite matching setting, finding a maximum $\Delta$-min/$\Delta$-max/$\Delta$-sum stable matching is hard for various $\Delta$ values.
+The approximation ratio attained by our algorithm is best possible under UGC.
+As explained at the end of Section~\ref{sec:apxproof}, this fact easily follows from the result of Askalidis et al. \cite{askalidis2013socially}, who proved that \textsc{max-smiss}, the {\em maximum stable marriage problem with incomplete lists under social stability}, is inapproximable within $\frac{3}{2}-\delta$ under UGC.
+As \textsc{max-smiss} can be seen as a special case of the maximum stable marriage problem with interval orders, the following proposition follows. \begin{proposition} Assuming UGC, it is NP-hard to approximate \kernel\ with interval orders within $\frac{3}{2}-\delta$ for any $\delta>0$.
+The statement holds even for the maximum stable marriage problem with interval orders. \end{proposition}